 There are literally pages and pages of rules and explanations regarding conflicts of interest.
 We've provided a breakdown of these rules below:

 - An attorney shouldn't take a case where the attorney has multiple clients whose interests may oppose each other.
 The same rule provides exceptions, including when the representation isn't prohibited by law and the clients aren't making claims against each other in the same case and each client gives informed consent to the representation.

 - An attorney shouldn't be involved in a business or contractual relationship with a client, with exceptions.

 - A lawyer can't put his own interests ahead of the client's interests.
 An example is the prohibition against making an agreement with the client that could limit the client's future ability to sue for malpractice unless the client is independently represented by another attorney when making the agreement.

 - A lawyer is barred from using information relating to the representation of a client to the client's detriment "unless the client gives informed consent, except as permitted or required by these rules."
 Why a client would agree to that, your guess is as good as ours.

-- The rules also cover avoiding conflicts of interests with former clients.
+- The rules also cover avoiding conflicts of interest with former clients.
 A lawyer who had represented a client in a matter "shall not thereafter represent another person in the same or a substantially related matter in which that person's interests are materially adverse to the interests of the former client unless the former client gives informed consent."

-● There are also potential conflicts of interests if lawyers working for the same law firm are representing parties with opposing interests in a case.
+- There are also potential conflicts of interest if lawyers working for the same law firm are representing parties with opposing interests in a case.